brimdata/super/book/src/super-sql/types/named.md

 appears to the runtime as a side effect of operating upon the data.

-When the same name is bound to different types, a reference to that name is undefined except for the uses a definitions within a single heirarchical value, in which case, the most recent binding in depth-first order is used to resolve a reference to a type name.
+When the same name is bound to different types, a reference to that name is undefined except for the definitions within a single nested value, in which case, the most recent binding in depth-first order is used to resolve a reference to a type name.